pradyun/Py2C/README.md

 }
 ```

-Py2C is also extensible though a fixer API, which can be used to accommodate
+Py2C is also extensible though a modifier API, which can be used to accommodate
-for API changes across the languages, for third party packages (like Numpy),
+for API changes across the languages, for third party packages (like Numpy).
-just like it is used to optimize the C code internally.
-The details of the API
-have to be decided..

 If you are interested in participating in the development of this project,
-read the 'Contributing' page in the wiki.
+read the 'CONTRIBUTING.md' file in the repository root.

-For more details, refer to the (currently mostly non-existent) GitHub wiki
+For more details, refer to the GitHub wiki pages.
+Oh wait!
+I have to write
-pages.
+those.
+Sorry!